Reem-Magdii/UIUX-Squad-CIS-Team/README.md

 -   " **User Experience (UX) design** In UX design, user behavior is analyzed, user research is carried out, user personas are created, and the product is designed to offer a seamless and fulfilling experience.
 UX designers ensure that the product is user-friendly, satisfies user goals and needs, and is intuitive."

-**"Welcome to the exciting world of UI/UX design, where creativity and problem-solving collide to create meaningful experiences for users."**
+⚡💥**"Welcome to the exciting world of UI/UX design, where creativity and problem-solving collide to create meaningful experiences for users."**